deivid-rodriguez/pry-byebug/README.md

 ## Alternatives

+Note that all of the alternatives here are incompatible with pry-byebug.
+If your platform is supported by pry-byebug, you should remove any of the gems mentioned here if they are present in your Gemfile.

 * [pry-debugger]: Provides step-by-step debugging for MRI 1.9.3 or older rubies.
 If you're still using those and need a step-by-step debugger to help with the upgrade, pry-debugger can be handy.